kgateway-dev/kgateway/docs/content/contributing/_index.md

 ---
 title: "Contributing"
 menuTitle: Contributing
-description: How to contribute to Gloo Edge.
+description: How to contribute to Gloo Gateway.
 weight: 150
 ---

-There are several ways to get involved with Gloo Edge as a developer.
+There are several ways to get involved with Gloo Gateway as a developer.

-## Working on Gloo Edge OSS
+## Working on Gloo Gateway OSS

-You can help us improve and extend Gloo Edge itself by helping with bug fixes and open issues.
+You can help us improve and extend Gloo Gateway itself by helping with bug fixes and open issues.
 You can also assist with feature development and major changes.
 Please take a moment and read through the [development contributing doc]({{< versioned_link_path fromRoot="/contributing/developers/" >}}) for more information on how to get started.

 * Help with bug fixes and open issues
 * Assist with feature development

-## Extend Gloo Edge's functionality
+## Extend Gloo Gateway's functionality

-We have put together a set of development guides to get started on extending and improving Gloo Edge through the addition of new plugins.
+We have put together a set of development guides to get started on extending and improving Gloo Gateway through the addition of new plugins.
 Checkout out the [introductory doc]({{< versioned_link_path fromRoot="/guides/dev/" >}}) in the developer guides for more information on getting going.

 ## Improve the documentation